-WAKEFIELD, MA (WHDH) - Authorities in Wakefield say a woman lost “several” fingers Tuesday night in an attempt to set off “powerful” fireworks on the town’s common.
+WAKEFIELD, MASS.
+(WHDH) - Authorities in Wakefield say a woman lost “several” fingers Tuesday night in an attempt to set off “powerful” fireworks on the town’s common.

 Police Chief Rick Smith says officers responded around 10:15 p.m. to a playground at the Lower Common for a report of fireworks-related injury.

 Officers found a woman, in her 50s, who had completely blown off her thumb, two fingers on her right hand and parts of six other fingers while trying to ignite M-100 fireworks.
 They say she was covered in blood.